-In Q4 2021, Avicanna expects to commence sales of its advanced and clinically backed CBD-based cosmetic and topical products Pura H&W[TM] by Red White & Bloom in the US pursuant to the exclusive distribution agreement the parties entered into in August 2020.
-The \$532 billion beauty industry continues growing rapidly and new trends such as the introduction of CBD cosmetics is anticipated to establish a strong market presence in markets that permit retail sales such as the United States.
+In the fourth quarter of 2021, Avicanna expects to commence sales of its advanced and clinically backed CBD-based cosmetic and topical products Pura H&WTM by Red White & Bloom ("RWB") in the US pursuant to the exclusive distribution agreement the parties entered in August 2020.

+The \$532 billion beauty industry in the US continues growing rapidly and new trends such as the introduction of CBD cosmetics is anticipated to establish a strong market presence in markets that permit retail sales such as the United States.
 The Pura H&W branded products utilize hemp-derived CBD, the non-psychoactive and non-controlled cannabinoid, which allows for cosmetic designation and retail sales in the US.
-Red White & Bloom is a prominent US multi-state operator that is primed to help drive market penetration of Avicanna's CBD derma-cosmetic products in the US.